cvs-health/testaro/README.md

 One of the Autotest procs implements the <dfn>JHU-WAVE</dfn> rule.
 That is an algorithm comparing web pages that have been subjected to the `waves` test in a script.
 The rule is used by the Johns Hopkins University (_JHU_) Disability Health Research Center in its [Vaccine Website Accessibility](https://disabilityhealth.jhu.edu/vaccinedashboard/webaccess/) dashboard.
 The rule is described summarily on the cited page.
 Missing details were obtained from WebAIM, which conducted the testing for JHU.

 The proc is `procs/report/jhuwave.js`.
-By executing the command `node procs/report/jhuwave xxx` (where `xxx` represents the timestamp of a report file or another string that you have changed the timestamp to), you can apply the rule to the pages whose `waves` test results are recorded in the report file.
+By executing the command `node procs/report/jhuwave xxx` (where `xxx` represents the timeStamp of a report file or another string that you have changed the timestamp to), you can apply the rule to the pages whose `waves` test results are recorded in the report file.

 The JHU-WAVE rule is defined as follows: